-The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.
+The authority these rules were promulgated under, the State Boiler Act, was repealed by the Skilled Trades Act, and so these rules are being rescinded.
 The primary benefit is uniform licensing, compliant investigation, and enforcement provisions for skilled trades licensees.
-The secondary benefit is higher quality licensees, citizens in Michigan will be better served, likewise fewer complaints will be investigated by the bureau, which reduces staff costs.
+The secondary benefit is higher quality licensee, citizens in Michigan will be better served, likewise fewer complaints will be investigated by the Bureau, this reduces staff costs.

 - 32. Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.
-The Building Officials rules are being rescinded and will be recodified in the Skilled Trades Regulation rules.
-The proposed rules are not expected to have any adverse impact on business growth or job creation. - 33.
-Identify any individuals or businesses who will be disproportionately affected by the rules as a result of their industrial sector, segment of the public, business size, or geographic location.
+The State Boiler rules are being rescinded and recodified in the Skilled Trades Regulation rules.
+The proposed rules - are not expected to have any adverse impact on business growth or job creation.

+33. Identify any individuals or businesses who will be disproportionately affected by the rules as a result of their industrial sector, segment of the public, business size, or geographic location.

-The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.
+The authority these rules were promulgated under, the State Boiler Act, was repealed by the Skilled Trades Act, and so these rules are being rescinded.
 Individuals or businesses will not be disproportionately affected by the rules as a result of their industrial sector, segment of the public, business size, or geographic location.